 Head Start is a federal program that promotes the school readiness of children ages birth to 5 from low-income families by enhancing their cognitive, social and emotional development.
 Head Start programs provide comprehensive services to enrolled children and their families, which include health, nutrition, social services and other services determined to be necessary by family needs assessments, in addition to education and cognitive development services.

-In her role as Director of the Office of Head Start, Yvette Sanchez Fuentes leads ACF’s critical mission of enriching the quality of early childhood development for the nation’s most vulnerable children for success in school and life.
+In her role as Acting Director of the Office of Head Start, Ann Linehan leads the critical mission of preparing the nation’s most vulnerable children for success in school and life.

 Head Start was founded as part of Lyndon B. Johnson’s War on Poverty in 1965.
 Since then, Head Start has grown from an eight-week demonstration project to include full day/year services and numerous program options.
 Head Start has served over 30 million children and their families in urban and rural areas in all 50 states, the District of Columbia, Puerto Rico and the U.S. territories.